Enrolment

 Towards Flourishing

-The purpose of this interview is to meet you and your whanau and to also share some important information regarding orientation and starting secondary school in 2024.
+This interview aims to meet you and your whanau and share some important information regarding orientation and starting secondary school in 2025.

 Enrolment Scheme